keptn/keptn.github.io/content/docs/0.13.x/integrations/webhooks/_index.md

 Webhooks allow you to easily integrate various third-party tools such as testing services, CI/CD pipelines, and incident management services.
 In addition to just invoking the third-party webhook receiver, webhook subscriptions can be configured to wait for the third-party webhook receiver to send back details about what it did.

-Depending on the receiving tools configuration requirements, data can be either passed within the payload body or as query params in the URL along with any required headers and API tokens.
+Depending on the receiving tools configuration, data can be either passed within the payload body or as query params in the URL along with any required headers and API tokens.

 ## Webhook subscriptions

-Webhook configurations, referred to as subscriptions, are created at a *Task* level and are configured to listen to one of the the following task [event types](https://github.com/keptn/spec/blob/0.2.2/cloudevents.md#task-events):
+Webhook configurations, referred to as subscriptions, are created at a *Task* level and are configured to listen to one of the following task [event types](https://github.com/keptn/spec/blob/0.2.2/cloudevents.md#task-events):

 | Event types     | Description                                           |
 |---------------- |-----------------------------------------------------  |